freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/workshop-story-teller-program/671fa93b5eee8737af8bafde.md

   borderColor: "#ee4b2b",
 },
   funny: {
-    story: "During a camping trip, Mark decided to show off his culinary skills by cooking dinner over an open fire.
-However, his attempt caused him to burn the dinner as well as his eyebrows off.",
+    story: `During a camping trip, Mark decided to show off his culinary skills by cooking dinner over an open fire.
+However, his attempt caused him to burn the dinner as well as his eyebrows off.`,
     borderColor: "#f1be32",
   },
   adventure: {
-    story: "Lost in the heart of the Amazon rain forest, Sarah and Jake stumbled upon an ancient temple.
-They braved deadly traps and encountered strange wildlife, all while deciphering cryptic clues left behind by a mysterious civilization.",
+    story: `Lost in the heart of the Amazon rain forest, Sarah and Jake stumbled upon an ancient temple.
+They braved deadly traps and encountered strange wildlife, all while deciphering cryptic clues left behind by a mysterious civilization.`,
     borderColor: "#acd157",
   },
 };